TGAC/COPO-documentation/updates/samples.rst

    * Fields are also referred to as columns in the manifest.

-   * If you would like to update a field value of a sample that has already been accepted by a sample manager and submitted to ENA, please contact :email:`COPO team <ei.copo@earlham.ac.uk>`.
-Please note that the field value will be updated in both COPO records and ENA records.

 .. collapse:: List of ASG project fields that can be updated

    .. hlist::